 Delivery Quantities under an Operational Balancing Arrangement

+The Interconnected Party at a Delivery Point may elect whether OBA applies at a Delivery Point.
 Where an OBA applies at a Delivery Point, a Shipper’s Daily Delivery Quantity will be its Approved NQ.

 Delivery Quantities under the Downstream Reconciliation Rules